Edmund A. Gann: Thoroughbred racing

 In the mid 1960s Edmund Gann became involved in thoroughbred horse racing by accident after a friend was unable to repay a loan and offered a racing mare, named Bold Producer, instead.
 With little alternative, Gann took ownership of the horse, which promptly won three straight races.
 Enamored with racing, he began building a solid stable by buying horses in the United States as well as in Europe.
 In 1975, he hired future U.S. Racing Hall of Fame inductee Robert Frankel as his trainer.
 For twenty-one years they worked closely and met with considerable success at racetracks across the United States.
 However, in October 2006, the two parted company and Gann transferred the bulk of his horses to trainer John Sadler.
-Along with Marty Wofson in Florida, Bill Mott also trains some of Gann's horses.
+Along with Marty Wofson in Florida, Bill Mott also trained some of Gann's horses.

 Edmund Gann's successful runners have won races in the United States, France and in Japan where in 1988 Pay The Butler won the prestigious Japan Cup.
 His American-based horses include multiple Grade I winners Peace Rules, Denon, and You, plus Travers Stakes winner Medaglia d'Oro who retired at the end of 2004 having earned more than $5.7 million.
-Gann is also the owner of Cristobal.
+Gann was also the owner of Cristobal.

 A hobby sailor, Edmund Gann was a member of San Diego Yacht Club.
 Mr. Gann died from cancer on February 5, 2010.